fletchjp/MERG-Arduino-Kit110/CANshield/README.md

 If you change the interrupt or chip select pins, make sure that you update the relevant pin allocations in the sketch.

-If the MERG Kit 110 CAN Shield is used, the following pins are connected by default:
+If the MERG Kit 110 CAN Shield is used, the following pins are connected by default for a UNO or NANO:

 Pin | Description
 --- | ---